curl/everything-curl/usingcurl/downloads/retry.md

 time allowed for retries.
 The `--max-time` option will still specify the longest time a single of these transfers is allowed to spend.

-Make curl retry up to 5 times, but no less than two minutes:
+Make curl retry up to 5 times, but no more than two minutes:

     curl --retry 5 --retry-max-time 120 https://example.com